MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-models.md

 - [Azure AI Studio](/azure/ai-studio/reference/region-support) regions.

-Azure AI Search is currently facing limited availability in some regions.
+Azure AI Search is currently facing limited availability in some regions, such as West Europe and West US 2/3.
 Check the [Azure AI Search region list](search-region-support.md) to confirm availability.

 > [!TIP]
 > Currently, the following regions provide the most overlap and have the most capacity: **East US**, **East US2**, and **South Central** in the Americas; **France Central** or **Switzerland North** in Europe; **Australia East** in Asia Pacific.